halex5000/ld-articles/beyond the boolean/Feature Flags Beyond the Boolean.md

 # Feature Flags: Beyond the Boolean

 Like many problems in computer science, feature flagging seems deceptively easy to solve at first.
-After all, you might say, it's just a simple boolean or conditional.
-I could start as simply as setting a flag variable directly in my code that I can flip on and off as needed for testing.
+After all, you might say, "it's just a simple boolean or conditional".
+I could start using them by simply setting a flag variable directly in my code that I can flip on and off as needed for testing.

 ```javascript
 const myFlag = true;